Daniel Raniz Raneland

 Java has never been a perfect fit for Function as a Service platforms such as AWS Lambda or Azure Functions.
 While both platforms have official support for Java, Java functions unfortunately suffer from significantly longer cold start times than many other runtimes.

-In this talk I will show a simple Spring Cloud Java function running on AWS Lambda with fairly horrible cold start times of around 11 seconds and then show how we can fix this by using GraalVM Native Image to perform most of the work during compile time.
-The end result is cold start times of less than a second, making Java a viable, though not without drawbacks, choice for FaaS platforms that support custom runtimes.
+In this talk I will show a simple Spring Cloud Java function running on AWS Lambda with fairly horrible cold start times of around 6 seconds and then compare a few different approaches for significantly improving it.
+Eventually ending up with a cold start time of just 600 milliseconds - making Java a viable, though not without drawbacks, choice for FaaS platforms.

 First given at JFokus 2022, but also given at CraftConf, AllDayDevOps and Devoxx.